BenJoyenConseil/crunch-bof/README.md

 level4 : process inverted index on the Declaration des Droits de l'Homme et du Citoyen

+level5 ; deserialize the inverted index into a collection of POJO using Avro format, and distributed search on that collection

 org.apache.crunch.impl.mem.OctoMemPipeline is a trick to have output with constant name.